Online course publishers

 What is an online course publisher?

-Online course publishers develop their own online curriculum and sell or license their courses for delivery by a teacher within the local high school or district.
+Online course publishers develop their own curriculum and sell or license their online courses for delivery by a teacher or administrator within the local high school or district.
 The publisher typically does not issue credit toward a diploma to students who complete their courses.
 Credit is issued instead by the student's home high school.

-An online educational program that is both an online school and sells their own curriculum is considered by the University to be an online school and must meet the requirements specific to online schools to establish and maintain an “a-g” course list.
+An online educational program that is both an online school and sells their own curriculum must also meet the requirements specific to online schools to establish and maintain an “a-g” course list.

-When a new course from an online publisher is approved, it is automatically placed on the publisher’s “a-g” course list.
-Any school, district or program offering a publisher's online course can add the approved course to their “a-g” course list as a previously approved course.
+When a course from an online publisher is approved, it is automatically placed on the publisher’s “a-g” course list.
+Any school, district or program offering a publisher's online course can adopt the approved course onto their “a-g” course list using the A-G Course Management Portal (CMP).

 An online course publisher wishing to establish an “a-g” course list must:

-Complete the New Online Course Publisher Information Form.
+To submit a request to establish an “a-g” course list, please complete the Online Publisher Registration Form.
 This form is designed for UC to verify that the publisher meets the University’s criteria to establish an “a-g” course list and to capture basic institutional and contact information.
-An online course publisher must have at least one course assessed against the iNACOL course standards, either through certification by CLRN or a self-assessment conducted by the publisher, before completing the New Online Course Publisher Information Form [PDF].
-Programs that act as both an online course publisher and an online school should complete the information form for online schools.
-Publishers who submit their form prior to July 15 will receive an opportunity to submit their courses before the course list update cycle closes on September 15.
+UC will only accept Online Publisher Registration Forms from January 1* - July 15.
+Publishers who submit their form prior to July 15 will receive an opportunity to submit their courses for "a-g" review before the course submission period closes on September 15.

-Once the University has set up the “a-g” course list, the publisher will receive an e-mail notification, in addition to their login information to access the Online Update website.
-All new courses and course list updates may only be submitted online through the Update website while it is open for the annual course list update cycle from February 1 to September 15.
+Once UC has set up an “a-g” course list, the publisher will receive an email notification, in addition to instructions on how to create login credentials for the A-G CMP.
+All new courses and course list updates are submitted through the A-G CMP.

 Looking for a publisher's course list?

-Use the "a-g" Course List website to search for an online publisher's "a-g" course list and to determine which of their courses are UC-approved.
+Use the A-G Course Lists website to search for an online publisher's "a-g" course list to determine which of their courses are "a-g" approved.